You are here

 Quantity Theory of Money

-The assumption of constant V over a long time period transforms the equation of exchange to quantity theory of money.
-And, this theory states that quantity of money solely determines the nominal income (spending) in the economy.
+The assumption of constant V over a long period transforms the equation of exchange to the quantity theory of money.
+And, this theory states that the quantity of money solely determines the nominal income (spending) in the economy.
 Doubling the money supply (M) doubles nominal income (Py) (see Cambridge version below).

 Tabular Presentation